<<< Prior Page

 1) Nearly every source of information (both online and in print) fails to describe the actual gameplay or show more than a few scant images of in-game action.

-2) Many sources simply provide blanket criticism, especially of the cinemas, without detailed explanation, and then only show you images of the cinemas (which is why this article contains not even a single such image).
+2) Many sources simply provide blanket criticism, especially of the cinemas, without detailed explanation, and then only show you images of the cinemas (which is why in this article they are banned entirely to the second page).

 3) You have probably not played either game, and if you have, you've possibly not gotten very far.